WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 [picture of an RGB LED]

+## LED Colors

-Because they have a higher electron orbital energy transition, the photons released are at high energies, therefore at higher frequencies, usually in the visible light spectrum:
+Because LEDs have a higher electron orbital energy transition than most diodes, the photons released are at higher energy/frequency, usually in the visible light spectrum (note that the energy/frequency is higher to the left, and lower to the right in the following image):

 ![](../Support_Files/Linear_visible_spectrum.svg)

-## LED Colors

 What's interesting about this, is that in order to change the color of light emitted, differing voltage drops (`V`<sub>`f`</sub>) are needed.
-This voltage drop increases with the light frequency:
+The voltage drop therefore generally increases with the light frequency:

 | Color  | V<sub>f</sub> (Voltage drop)| I<sub>fmax</sub> (max. current) |
 |--------|---------------|------------------|